romsanml/example-OCR-task/README.md

 # OCR

-The notebook contains examples of libraries for solving the OCR task
+The notebook contains an example of solving an OCR task